More on $\beta$-symmetry: The -symmetry at leading order

-The leading order classical effective actions \reef{S0bf} and \reef{a1} are completely invariant under the $\beta$-transformation, \ie there are no residual total derivative terms.
-The DBI action is the standard effective action of D-brane, however, the action \reef{S0bf} is not the standard spacetime effective action of string theory.
-For the closed spacetime manifolds, there is no boundary and one can use an integration by part to convert the effective action to the standard form which has no Laplacian of the dilaton, \ie \beqa \bS^0= -\frac{2}{\kappa^2}\int d^{D} x\sqrt{-G} e^{-2\Phi} \left( R + 4\nabla_{\mu}\Phi \nabla^{\mu}\Phi-\frac{1}{12}H^2\right)\labell{S0bf1} \eeqa However, for spacetime manifolds which have boundary, one expects some boundary couplings as well as the bulk couplings.
-At the leading order of $\alpha'$, while there is no boundary term for the DBI actions, there is the Hawking-Gibbons boundary term for the spacetime action \cite{Gibbons:1976ue} which as we will see shortly, is not invariant under the $\beta$-transformations.
-Hence, the $\beta$-symmetry does not allow us to add the Hawking-Gibbons term to the bulk action \reef{S0bf}.
-It has been shown in \cite{Garousi:2019xlf} that if one adds the Hawking-Gibbons term to the standard form of the bulk action \reef{S0bf1}, then they are invariant under the Buscher rules.
-Hence, we expect this combination to be invariant under the $\beta$-transformations as well.
+In \cite{Baron:2022but}, it was shown that the leading-order bulk action given in Eq.~(\ref{S0bf}) is completely invariant under the $\beta$-transformation, meaning that there are no residual total derivative terms.
+However, this action is not the standard spacetime effective action of string theory.
+For closed spacetime manifolds, where there is no boundary, one can use an integration by parts to convert the effective action to the standard form, which has no Laplacian of the dilaton, as \beqa \bS^0= -\frac{2}{\kappa^2}\int d^{D} x\sqrt{-G} e^{-2\Phi} \left( R + 4\nabla_{\mu}\Phi \nabla^{\mu}\Phi-\frac{1}{12}H^2\right)\,.\labell{S0bf1} \eeqa However, for spacetime manifolds with boundaries, one expects both boundary and bulk couplings.
+At the leading order of $\alpha'$, there is the Gibbons-Hawking boundary term for the spacetime action \cite{Gibbons:1976ue}.
+However, as we will see shortly, this term is not invariant under the $\beta$-transformations.
+Therefore, the $\beta$-symmetry does not allow us to add the Gibbons-Hawking term to the bulk action given in Eq.~(\ref{S0bf}).
+In \cite{Garousi:2019xlf}, it was shown that if one adds the Gibbons-Hawking term to the standard form of the bulk action given in Eq.~(\ref{S0bf1}), then the resulting action is invariant under the Buscher rules.
+Therefore, we expect this combination to be invariant under the $\beta$-transformations as well.